 1btn by default comes pre-configured for some basic third-party services like email, Twilio SMS, and Twitter posting.

 Plus it comes with the most powerful capability, webhook, with which you can add as many APIs on your own as you want.
 With this functionality, you can practically perform anything as per your code and just invoke it with this button.
 There would be certainly a few things we haven’t thought about yet and we just can't wait to see how you will use 1btn!

 What are the advantages of 1btn over some other existing ones?

 To start with - it is scalable and programmable: unlike many other buttons which are pre-programmed and bound with certain APIs and interfaces all their lifetime, 1btn comes in fully programmable condition.
 You really own the hardware!

 It comes with a rechargeable Li-Po battery which is a major plus – no need to change batteries every now and then; or not to throw it away once the battery is over.
 Typical usage should make the battery last for about 300+ clicks before needing another recharge.
 Recharging takes just about an hour+.

 It has built-in wifi connectivity; so you obviously don’t need to have a smartphone nearby.
 1btn configuration interface can be done using web-based UI which can be accessed from any computer including a smartphone.

 You can configure the same 1btn multiple times in the console by giving it different time-slots of the day – such that press of 1btn in the morning half would send a text message to someone while if pressed in the second half of the day, it will tweet for you and in the night something else.

-1btn comes with a nice 3D printed hexagonal casing with multiple funky colour options to choose from.
+1btn comes with a nice 3D printed hexagonal casing with multiple funky color options to choose from.